CVRP-SOLE/SOLE/README.md

 │       └── ...
 ```

 If you successfully download all of the given files, you are now ready to train and evaluate the model.
-Check the training and evaluation command in <a href="#training-and-testing">Training and Testing</a> section.
+Check the training and evaluation command in <a href="#training-and-testing">Training and Testing</a> section to run the SOLE.

 ## Training and Testing
 Train the SOLE on the ScanNet dataset.